eprocurementontology/E-ARK-CSIP/specification/specification/principles/index.md

 title: Principles for interoperable Information Packages
 ---
 # 3. Principles for interoperable Information Packages
-At the heart of any standardisation activity has to be a clear understanding of the needs and aims which have to be addressed.
-This is also the goal of this Section, which presents a series of high level principles to guide the technical details delivered in Part II of this specification.
+At the heart of any standardisation activity has to be a clear understanding of the needs and aims to be addressed.
+This is the goal of this Section which presents a series of high level principles to be applied to the detailed requirements delivered in Part II of this specification.

-Most of the principles are driven by the aim of interoperability –Information Packages shall be easy to exchange, identify, validate and (re)use with a wide variety of software tools and systems.
+Most of the principles are motivated by the aim of interoperability, that is to say Information Packages should be easy to exchange, identify, validate and (re)use by a wide variety of software tools and systems.

-Another crucial factor to take into account is long-term sustainability.
-Practical technical and semantic interoperability is possible only when a certain set of technologies have been agreed upon and implemented.
-However, any technology will become outdated sooner or later and previously agreed-upon approaches have to be updated to accommodate new, better and more efficient technologies and standards.
-Because of this, the developers of this Common Specification for Information Packages have reused, as much as possible, existing powerful, standardised and well-established best practices for the technical implementation of an Information Package (Part II of this document).
-This does not mean that the technical implementation details will not need to be changed in future, only that the need will arise later rather than sooner.
-To achieve long-term sustainability of the Common Specification for Information Packages, we present below a set of generic principles which must be followed when updating any specific implementation details at any point in time.
+Another crucial factor is long-term sustainability.
+Technical and semantic interoperability is possible only when a specific set of technologies have been agreed upon, implemented and tested.
+However, any technology will eventually become obsolete meaning previously agreed approaches have to be updated to accommodate emerging technologies and standards.
+Because of this, the developers of this Common Specification for Information Packages have endeavoured to reuse existing powerful, standardised and well-established best practices for the implementation of an Information Package (Part II of this document).
+This does not mean that the technical implementation details will not be subject to change in the future, but we anticipate that this will not happen in the immediate future.
+To achieve long-term sustainability of the Common Specification for Information Packages, we present a set of principles which must be followed when updating any specific implementation details.

-The principles present a conceptual view of an Information Package, including an overall IP data model, and use of data and metadata.
-An implementation of this conceptual view is presented later, in Part II of this document.
+The principles present a conceptual view of an Information Package, including a data model, and the use of data and metadata.
+An implementation that adheres to these principles is presented in Part II of this document.

-Each principle has a sequential number and a short description.
-The description includes always a MoSCoW (MUST/MUST NOT, SHOULD/SHOULD NOT, COULD, WOULD) prioritisation statement.
-The short description of each principle is followed by a rationale which describes the reason and background for the principle.
+Each principle has a number and a short description.
+The descriptions include a MoSCoW (MUST/MUST NOT, SHOULD/SHOULD NOT, COULD, WOULD) statement.
+The  description includes a rationale documenting the background and motivation for the principle.

 ## 3.1.
 General principles